Devialet Mania hands-on: The luxury mini speaker that's really big on bass

 Devialet Mania employs four full range speakers divers and two sub-bass drivers working in a 'push-push' configuration with real-time acoustic technology to achieve a stereo sound listening experience wherever you're located in the room.
 Frequency range is said to span 30Hz to 20kHz, while ASC (Active Stereo Calibration) uses four microphones and real-time adaptive technology to adjust the sound output to fit the surroundings.

 Wireless connectivity runs to Bluetooth 5.0, but there was no mention of codec support at the time of writing, Wi-Fi, AirPlay 2 and Spotify Connect.
-Amazon Alexa is built in, and set up is via a dedicated Devialet app.
+Amazon Alexa is built in.
+The Mania runs on the same ecosystem as the Devialet Phantom and Dione soundbar with set up and control handled by the freely available Devialet app that can be downloaded to iOS and Android devices.

 • Bass output defies expectations